-Have fun getting messy this summer when you have a go at our sunflower picture using bright and bold hand prints and finger painting techniques.
+Have fun getting messy this summer when you have a go at our Handprint Sunflowers.
+Picture using bright and bold handprints and finger painting techniques.

 We love sunflowers over here at Crafty Kids at Home.
-They are such a tall and strong flower and there bright color never fails to make me smile when I see one.
+They are such a tall and strong flower and their bright color never fail to make me smile when I see one.

 My kids go through phases of wanting to get messy in our activities and then not wanting to get anything on their hands.
-We are enjoying a messy phase right now, so we have been enjoying lots of finger and hand painting projects at home, including this bright Sunflower Hand print Art that we are sharing with you today.
+We are enjoying a messy phase right now, so we have been enjoying lots of fingers and hand painting projects at home, including this bright Sunflower Handprint Art that we are sharing with you today.

 How to make a Hand Print Sunflower

-We are just hoping now that the sunflowers we have printed out in or garden will turn out just as well.
+We are just hoping now that the sunflowers we have planted out in our garden will turn out just as well.

 If you loved these Handprint Sunflowers craft, then you will also love the following spring crafts I have put together for you: